Michael Gordon (composer): Notable works

 Since 1991, Gordon has worked extensively with video.
 His work Van Gogh Video Opera, a collaboration with video artist Elliott Caplan, premiered to critical acclaim in New York in 1991 and received its European premiere in Vienna in 1992.
 Other works with Caplan include Grand Dairy, based on a diner on New York's Lower East Side, which was produced in Vienna in 1996, and Weather (German Tour 1997), in which the 16 string players of Ensemble Resonanz perform on a vertical stage surrounded by video panels.
 The recording of Weather is available on Arthrob/Nonesuch Records.
 In 1997 he worked with playwright Anna Deavere Smith on House Arrest, First Edition, which premiered at the Arena Stage Theater in Washington, DC.

 Gordon's percussion sextet Timber was written for the percussion ensembles Slagwerk Den Haag and Mantra Percussion.
-This work, an evening-length piece for six 2x4s, toured with dance throughout 2009–10 and was premiered in its concert version in June 2011.
+This work, an evening-length piece for six 2x4 boards (standard North American softwood dimensional lumber used for buildings, with profile of nominally 2 × 4 inches, but of 1.5 x 3.5 inches in modern practice), toured with dance throughout 2009–10 and was premiered in its concert version in June 2011.
 The full percussion sextet was released on Cantaloupe Music in 2011.
 In 2014–15 it was played in Walt Disney Concert Hall (performed by So Percussion and members of the Los Angeles Philharmonic), in Belgium (by Ictus), and in Scandinavia (by Nordic Seks).
 Other recent pieces for single-instrument ensembles include Rushes for seven bassoons and Amplified for four electric guitars.

 Decasia, a large-scale symphony with projections commissioned by the Europäischer Musikmonat 2001 for the Basel Sinfonietta, was also staged by the Ridge Theater.
 The orchestra sits on a triangular pyramid structure that surrounds the audience, while Bill Morrison's film of black and white 'found' footage in various states of deterioration is projected onto scrim draping the structure.
 The ensuing Bill Morrison film, Decasia, cut to Michael Gordon's complete score, was shown at the 2002 Sundance Film Festival and has been screened at film festivals worldwide.